Plantations of New England: Industrialization & Agriculture

 The half-century period before the Civil War, more generally between 1800 and 1900, saw the "development of New England manufactures and the rise of new factory villages and towns".
 This brought about significant changes to the agricultural system in the region, specifically through new demands for raw materials and food.
 Though demand was quick to change, supply remained fixed for a long period of time due to the "inherent inflexibility of the agricultural industry".
 However, with the development of railroads by 1840, supply was pretty much forced to change and meet demand.
 This occurred due to the sudden drop in transportation costs, and thus how competitive the agricultural sector became as a result of the newer farms utilizing newer technologies in the New York area.
 Farmers elsewhere in New England had to institute similar changes in capital to match the increase in competition by making farming in plantations more efficient and productive.
 Though such changes were made reluctantly, they were the steps that resulted in what would thereafter be referred to as an agricultural revolution.

 Other Northern Colony Planting

-Though most plantations and large farms in Northern colonies were in New England, New York and other Mid-Atlantic Colonies also had a large agriculture industry.
+Though most plantations and large farms in Northern colonies were in New England, New York, and other Mid-Atlantic Colonies also had a large agricultural industry.
 One notable farm or "plantation" in New York is the Montskill Estate.